arkadijs/cloudtag/README.md

 Cloudtag use [etcd] to grab an unique machine index.
 It meant to be used on [CoreOS] cluster and launched by `systemd` via `cloud-config.yml`.

-If you want to rebuild the binary, you must apply [Route53 auth fix] to `goamz/route53`.
-Also, cloudtag won't work in eu-central-1 and cn-north-1 until [v4 AWS signatures] are implemented in [goamz].
+If you want to rebuild the binary, please use [v4 Signature] enabled [goamz].
+Else EC2 Name tagging won't work in eu-central-1 and cn-north-1 regions.

 #### Cloud authorization